tindzk/blog/articles/transliteration.md

 ## Optimisation
-There are [endeavours](http://mkweb.bcgsc.ca/carpalx/?typing_effort) to optimise keyboard layouts, for example by modeling typing effort.
+There are [endeavours](http://mkweb.bcgsc.ca/carpalx/?typing_effort) to optimise keyboard layouts, for example by modelling typing effort.
 While transliteration is agnostic to the keyboard layout, we can assume that it will be used with the QWERTY layout.
 The mappings could be optimised by taking into account texts from a large corpus, and measuring different metrics such as number of letters needed or finger travel distance for the letters in a word.

 ## Machine Learning
 So far the mapping rules have been manually defined.
 Another approach would be to use a sequence-to-sequence model such as LSTM.
 There are two use cases: